Onyinye91-ctrl/NetFlix/README.md

 * Total Movie and TV Shows by Year and Country
 * Top 10 TV Shows
 * Movie and TV Shows by type, and rating
 * Created filters on Movie and TV Shows description, date added, duration, genre (listed_in), rating, and release_year.
+The filters is only filtering(active) to Title, Movie, Duration, Release Year, Date Added, Description, Rating and Genre filter.

 In summary, I looked at how users interact with the platform and their preferences regarding tv shows and movie shows.
 Also, countries with the highest interaction…United State.